hokus15/home-assistant-config/README.md

 ### Other ideas
 * Have the incron as a sensor in home-assistant would avoid the need to do some of the configurations.
 * iCal integration in Home-Assistant could be used enable or disable motion sensor based on a schedule.
-This can be also achieved using other additional tools like tasker in your mobile phone.
+This can be also achieved using other tools like tasker in your mobile phone or Home-Assistant IFTTT integration..